maarten1C96/Safari-Selection-to-Fragment-Identifier-URL/README.md

 ### Installation

 On MacOS, moving the `Fragment Identifier.workflow` file to `~/Library/Services` will enable the "Fragment Identifier" service in Safari.

-Here's how to make use of this:
+### Usage

 1. Select some text on a website.
 2. Right-click (or Control-click) on the selected text.
 Under the _Services_ submenu, you should see the _Fragment Identifier_ option.